raysas/raysas/readme.md

 Im a Computational Bioloy student at Université Paris-Saclay, France.
 I have a B.Sc. in Bioinformatics from Lebanese American University, Lebanon.

-* I like mat drawins and rap structures
+* I love math drawings and graph structures
+* Tryin to learn nextflow and julia
 * Previosuly worked on _gene interactions modelling_ and _pangenomic networks_
 * Building computational _packages, models & pipelines_ for biological data